antekai/gatsby-blog/content/parts/info.md

 title: info
 ---

-Hi, I am a Front-end Developer with a multidisciplinary background and a growth mindset.
-Open for opportunities.
-Feel free to contact me.
+Hello!
+My name is Andreas.
+I am a front-end developer with multidisciplinary background and growth mindset.
+Open for opportunities!